That-Dev-Girl-Sites/talks.jhalabi.com/accessibilityclass/slides.md

 ---

-If you still want your fancy transitions:
+If you still want transitions:

 ```
 .my-hidden-thing {